Sharing working mom mental health tips because mom’s well-being is so important.

 Simple Practices to Improve Your Mental Health

 Where are you carrying your tension?
 What thoughts come to your mind upon waking?
-Begin the body-scan by acknowledging any thoughts you may have and then letting them fade away.
+Begin the body scan by acknowledging any thoughts you may have and then letting them fade away.
 Acknowledge and then relax the crown of your head, then your eyebrows.
 Continue this process until you reach the tips of your toes.
 Even just five minutes of meditation before getting out of bed will promote clarity and productivity.
+This morning meditation is amazing for improving mental health of moms.

 Keep a Daily Gratitude Journal